agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 ![insert-delete](/images/chart-insert-delete.png)

-*Pictured Above: The five allocators compared on a runtime graph for insert delete requests.
+*Pictured Above: The six allocators compared on a runtime graph for insert delete requests.
 The time is now measured in milliseconds, while the number of requests remains the same as our previous comparison.*

 Here are the key details from the above graph.